sadiul-hakim/advanced_web/README.md

 4. A Transformer converts the file content into a Java object.
 5. A Service Activator processes the data, performing business operations.
 6. The result is sent to an Outbound Adapter (e.g., HTTP request or database write).

-Would you like to dive deeper into any of these elements?

 # 6. Spring Session